mikependon/RepoDB.NET/pages/operations/updateall.md

 > Be aware that if you are managing the size of your batch, it may collide on the number of maximum allowable parameters of ADO.NET.
 The max parameters are `2100`.

 #### Learnings

-> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 Let us you have a method that returns a list of *Person* models.